ROCm/roc-stdpar/README.md

    ROCm GPU acceleration for Standard C++ Algorithms, please see the [RFC](https://discourse.llvm.org/t/rfc-adding-c-parallel-algorithm-offload-support-to-clang-llvm/72159) and [the patch set](https://reviews.llvm.org/D155769).
-2. A set of diffs, under the `/data` folder, which capture the changes needed to enable Standard Algorithm offload in LLVM (this is a pre-requisite), as well as in a number of client apps;
+2. A set of diffs, under the [data folder](/data/patches/), which capture the changes needed to enable Standard Algorithm offload in LLVM (this is a pre-requisite), as well as in a number of client apps;
+3. A slowly growing set of minimalistic performance studies, under the [docs](/docs/performance_studies/) folder, intended to give a sense of the possible performance benefits / pitfalls associated with offload;
-3. A minimal but slowly growing set of unit tests.
+4. A minimal but slowly growing set of unit tests.

 ## Algorithm Support Status